Body Armor For Civilians - Part 3: Body Armor for Home Defense — 221B Tactical Skip to content

 4) Practice tactical movements and response tactics while wearing body armor.
 Along with the dry-fire shooting, practice moving around your home, taking cover behind furniture, and responding to different home-invasion scenarios.
 Make sure you can move around and respond quickly and effectively.

 If you have questions about body armor, please don’t hesitate to email me at suresh-feedback@221btactical.com.
-You can also call us with any product questions.
+You can also call with any product questions.
 221B Tactical carries all the body armor platforms discussed in my emails this month.

 Respectfully,